syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 Format
 </td>
 <td>
-To display the format of the date time.
+Displays the format of the date-time.
 </td>
 </tr>
 </table>

-Below are the list of features in SfDateTimeEdit over DateTimePickerAdv,
+The list of features in SfDateTimeEdit over DateTimePickerAdv is as follows.

 <table>
 <tr>
 <td>